xdamman/blog/posts/the-hidden-power-of-twitter-custom-timelines.md

 # The hidden power of Twitter Custom Timelines
 Twitter [announced recently a new feature to create custom timelines](https://blog.twitter.com/2013/custom-timelines-in-tweetdeck).
 This feature allows you to create custom collections of tweets.
 Those collections appear on your profile (only in Tweetdeck for now) and have [a unique public URL](https://twitter.com/twittermedia/timelines/400355752109293568) that you can share.
 You can also [embed them on any site](http://www.pcmag.com/article2/0,2817,2427298,00.asp).

-[Some people thought](http://www.theguardian.com/technology/2013/nov/13/twitter-takes-on-storify-with-custom-timelines) that this would be a "Storify killer", but most realized that it [won't kill Storify](http://www.poynter.org/latest-news/229422/twitters-custom-timelines-wont-kill-storify-but-could-become-robust-filters/) as the capabilities are very different.
-By definition, Twitter Custom Timelines can only contain tweets.
-That means that you can't add any other media unless they have been tweeted.
-And because Facebook doesn't play nicely with Twitter, Instagram photos and videos won't appear.
-Another big difference is that you can't reorder tweets in a custom timeline and you can't add your own text in between to give some context and tell a story.
-So while I'm sure this new feature will certainly fill the need of many, I'm not worried for [Storify](http://storify.com).
-If nothing else, it will drive more people to the concept of curation and the users who will be looking for more advanced features will turn to Storify.

-Despite those limitations in the context of publishing and storytelling, I actually think that the Twitter Custom Timelines have a hidden power to change the way we use Twitter.
+Despite the current limitations, I actually think that the Twitter Custom Timelines have the potential to change the way we use Twitter.
 Nothing less.

 ## Twitter Customer Timelines for hashtags